harish-guda/personal-website/content/research.md

 ## Interests

 My broad interests are in incentive and information design in platforms/marketplaces -- environments where a large number of agents interact.
+In such environments, agents respond not only to the actions of the platform, but also to the actions ofother agents (i.e., agents exert strategic externalities on each other).

-I am also interested in analyzing problems in retail (also motivated by my experience at Nordstrom).
+Besidesm I am also interested in analyzing problems in retail (motivated by my experience at Nordstrom).

 ## Publications